 This article explains the importance of a genealogist (family roots researcher) for obtaining foreign citizenship.
 If you are seeking to obtain foreign citizenship based on descent, you should pay close attention to your genealogical report.
 Presenting such a report to the authorities can be, in many cases, a deciding factor in obtaining foreign citizenship.

-The law offices of Cohen, Decker, Pex and Brosh assist clients who are interested in obtaining foreign citizenship to decipher their family trees.
+Our law offices assist clients who are interested in obtaining foreign citizenship to decipher their family trees.
 Genealogical research is an integral part of our work; over the years we have helped many Israelis and foreign residents obtain the citizenship they yearned for with the help of our genealogist staff.

 Attorney Michael Decker has worked in the immigration field for over ten years.
 In this article he will explain how to document your family tree for the purpose of obtaining foreign citizenship.